jkrall/scout_rails_instrumentation/README.txt

+REQUIRES ACCESS TO THE NEWER VERSION OF SCOUT (CURRENTLY INVITE ONLY)

 This plugin works together with http://scoutapp.com to provide insight into the health and performance of your Rails application while it runs in production.